john-adeojo/chess_llm/README.md

 ```sh
 python lichess-bot.py -v
 ```
 You may omit the `-v` option if you prefer a less verbose output.
-Verbosity will help with debugging.
+Verbosity will help with `debugging.

-### 8. Challenge your Bot
+### 7. Challenge your Bot

 Once your bot is online, you can challenge it against a computer or a human online player through the Lichess interface.